-Below are factors we want to highlight for understanding our 2021 annual results and year over year comparison with proper historical perspective:
+Below are factors we want to highlight for understanding our 2022 annual results and year over year comparison with proper historical perspective:

-- 2021 represented a year of broad semiconductor market demand challenges driven by factors that included challenges from the COVID-19 pandemic and international trade conflicts, which had a significant impact on our results; - Our manufacturing yields improved throughout 2021 resulting in significantly higher product margins compared to 2020.
+- 2022 represented a year of broad semiconductor supply chain challenges driven by factors including the COVID-19 pandemic and international trade conflicts, which significantly impacted our results. - Our relationships with our foundry partners and assembly and test partners contributed significantly to our ability to secure more capacity and support the growth of product revenue in 2022 compared to 2021. - Our manufacturing efficiency and yields improved throughout 2022 resulting in significantly higher product margins compared to 2021.